johnshearing/iotaAirgappedClientServerWallet/README.md

  Right now I am working on getting the framework right.
  Then building on top of the framework will go quickly.
  The wallet will:
+ * Have database functionality.
+   * Table locking and/or field locking will be used to make the application multiuser.
+   * Transaction rollbacks will be implemented if any part of the transaction fails.
+   * All records/documents in the database (no matter from what table/collection) will get their unique ids from a single incremented source so that every record/document has a system wide unique id that identifies when it was created with respect to all the other records/documents in the database.
+You will see why in a minute.
+   * Any adds, changes, or deletes to a record/document will be recorded in a log that captures the entire record/document in it's new state.
+This along with the system wide unique ids allows the entire database to be reconstructed to represent any point in history.
+ * Have a code generator.
+   * Rather than writing post, get, put, delete and user interface functions for every table/collection there will be templetes instead that get populated with metadata including all the business rules that make each table/collection unique.
+   * First I am going to write a simple app and test it a bit.
+Then I will make the templets using the simple app as a model.
+From that point on, any changes to the app are made in the metadata and the application is regenerated.
+This way, major changes to functionality ripple down through the system without having to change the handlers for each table/collection and their user interfaces.
+This eliminates most programming errors and makes it possible to make big changes to the system as we try to figure out what works and what does not.
  * [Generate truly random seeds](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#generating-seeds-with-a-true-random-number-generator) (not pseudo-random) with special hardware built into every raspberry pi 2, or use another method if you want,
  * [Identify healthy nodes](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#find-a-healthy-computer-on-the-tangle-to-use-for-checking-the-balance-of-your-new-address),
  * [Generate addresses and check balances for a single address or for a list of addresses](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#check-your-balance-at-address-a0),